 Historic and Scenic Budva

 In more recent years, Budva has become known by some as the âMontenegrin Miamiâ in recognition of the vibrant tourism in the area, the colourful nightlife, and the stunning beaches.
-The town is central on the Budva Riviera, which is a 22-mile stretch of Adriatic coast that has some of Montenegroâs most popular and beautiful locations.
+The town is centred on the Budva Riviera, which is a 22-mile stretch of Adriatic coast that has some of Montenegroâs most popular and beautiful locations.

-There is a good mix of activities for families with the beachfront and water-based services, and for sightseers or those there for the tourism there are various good locations for accommodation in the area and assuming that the offer is quite wide, investigating online is recommended.
+There is a good mix of activities for families with the beachfront and water-based services, and for sightseers, there are various high-grade locations for accommodation in the area and assuming that the offer is quite wide, investigating online is recommended.
 There are many beachfront options and some outstanding hotels in the area that have attracted some of the worldâs most glamorous people, such as Elizabeth Taylor, Sophia Loren, Klaudia Schiffer etc.

 One of Budva's top locations is Sveti Stefan hotel-island.
 Islet and a five-star hotel all at once, this prestigious location gets celebrities from all around the world coming to Budva.
 The resort on the islet is part of the Aman Resorts group and it's known as Aman Sveti Stefan.
 It includes part of the mainland where Villa Milocer is located, too.

 Budva is best known for its beaches and one amongst the most famous is the beach Jaz, with two long sandy beaches around 1200m long.
 The total area of the beaches is 22 500m Â².
 This beach one of the most beautiful in the Adriatic sea and attracts a lot of people every year.